 Teaching Idea #1 ~ Comparing Two Books with Underground Settings

-The City of Ember is a great book to compare to Gregor the Underlander.
-In one scene of the book, Gregor tries to escape from the Underland by riding a boat down the river.
-Although Gregor’s journey ends in a vicious fight with rats, the actual boat ride resembles Doon and Lina’s ride out of Ember.
+The City of Ember is a great book compared to Gregor the Underlander.
+In one scene, Gregor attempts to flee the Underland by navigating a boat down the river.
+Despite the stark contrast in outcomes—Gregor’s journey ends in a fierce battle with rats—the resemblance to Doon and Lina’s escape from Ember is striking.

 Teaching Idea #2 ~ Mapping the Underland